nus-cs2103-AY2324S1/ip/docs/README.md

 ### `list` - View list of tasks

-Displays list of tasks and their associated information.
+Displays list of tasks and their associated information:

+* **Index**: Each task has an index number that is shown at the start of each list item.
 * **Done/not done**: Tasks that are done are marked with `[X]`, and marked with `[ ]` if not done.
 * **Type**: To-do tasks are marked with `<T>`, deadline tasks `<D>`, event tasks `<E>`.